 - Seasoning: of course, Old Bay is the star of the show, but I also add black pepper.
 You don’t need to add any extra salt

-- Add flour and Baking Powder to the seasonings.
-Flour helps create a very light coating, and baking powder extracts excess moisture for a crispy wing
+- Add All-Purpose Flour and Baking Powder to the seasonings.
+Flour helps create a very light coating, and baking powder extracts excess moisture for a crispy wing.
+You can keep Old Bay Chicken Wings gluten free by using Gluten Free All Purpose Flour and Gluten Free Baking Powder

-- Don’t add any liquid seasoning to the wings until after they are done.
+- Don’t add any liquid seasoning to the wings until after they are done baking.
 Otherwise, they won’t crisp properly

 THE BIG QUESTION: FRESH OR FROZEN WINGS?